Ways of Thinking: Make Connections

 As your classmates present, ask questions such as:

-- What mathematical strategies are the most useful in solving a problem in which you are given a relationship between variables and asked to make predictions?
+- What mathematical strategies are the most useful in solving a problem in which you are given a relationship between variables and are asked to make predictions?